Updated

 Fourth, the moment a number gets stated ("X percent of posts are AI"), it gets cited.
 Most of the numbers currently circulating in industry conversation about AI content on X trace back to a small number of opinion-piece estimates that have been re-cited until they have the appearance of measurement.
 We are not adding to that cycle.
 The directional read in this piece is what we can defend; precise percentages are not.

-The four categories of AI content on X in 2026
+What are the four categories of AI content on X?

 The aggregate question is less useful than the category breakdown.
 Four observable categories on X in 2026, in rough order of prevalence by our reading of the platform: